brian-tex/AboutMe/_posts/2023-07-26-ansible-overview.md

 ### Why use Ansible over manual configuration?
 - It offers centralized server configuration management.
 - It minimizes the risk of human error.
-- It prevents specific manual changes from being lost.
-When servers are only configured using Ansible, it is impossible to lose server configuration as the current state presently exists and previous changes will exist in revision history.
+- It preserves configuration change history.
 - If configuring a server was like building a sandcastle:
-  - **Manual Configuration Mgmt. & Deployment:** It’s like drawing a 2D blueprint of a sandcastle and then trying to recreate every nuance from the blueprint by hand.
+  - **Manual Configuration Mgmt. & Deployment:** It’s like trying to recreate a sandcastle (with every nuance) from a 2D blueprint.
-  - **Ansible Configuration Mgmt. and Deployment:** It’s like creating a 3D mould of the sandcastle.
-It can be used for reference and you can fill it with the sand and quickly recreate the sandcastle (with all its nuance).
-The mould displays the configuration and is also used to make the sandcastle.
+  - **Ansible Configuration Mgmt. and Deployment:** It’s like having a 3D mold of the sandcastle.
+It can be used for reference or you can fill it with sand and build it instantly (with all its nuance).

 ### Why use Ansible over other solutions?
-- It is based on YAML and it’s syntax is accessible to average humans (not an abstract programming language).
+- It is based on YAML, a more human-readable programming language.
-- It uses a push method of deployment instead of a pull method.
-Meaning, no clients are required on the endpoint computers.
-It only requires SSH be installed and configured.
+- It uses a push deployment method via SSH.
+Meaning, there are no applications to install on endpoint computers.
 - It is fairly platform agnostic.
 - It is becoming the industry standard for managing and configuring servers and the services that run on them.